m4ahmadi/unsupervised-learning-course-project/README.md

 In the first phase of the project, clustering techniques (k-means, EM Bernoulli, EM Multinomial) were evaluated on the MINST dataset.

 In part two, PCA feature reduction technique is investigated on '20 news groups' dataset.

+Both of these parts are implemented using scikit-learn library in Python.